MhmdSAbdlh/mhmdsabdlh-class/README.md

 ADD A DOCK PANEL TO YOU FRAME

 -DOCK:
-  1. Dock dock= new Dock(RADUIS_SIZE, "ITEM1", "ITEM2", "ITEM3");
+  1. Dock dock= new Dock(RADUIS_SIZE);
   2. dock.setHyW(30);
+  3. dock.setIcon(icon1, icon2, icon3, icon4);
+  4. dock.setToolText("text1","text2", "text3", "text4");

  * RADUIS SIZE IS AN INT
- * ITEM1, ITEM2, ITEM3 IS A STRING WICH NEED TO HAVE THE SAME NAME AS THE IMAGES
+ * icon1, icon2, icon3, icon4 is the ImageIcon for the 4 buttons
  * THE METHOD setHyW is for set the size of the icon

 -BORDER: